HERMANS

 A YEAR LATER THERAPISTS OFFICE

-I told everyone that I didn't need a therapist and that I was fine.
+I told everyone that I didn't need a therapist and that I was okay.
 I had no PTSD as a result of witnessing the accident and spending the last few moments of Herman's life with him.
 I was fine.
-However, I had to quell the concerns of my loved ones otherwise I would never hear the end of it.
+However, I had to quell the concerns of my loved ones; otherwise, I would never hear the end of it.
 So I went.
 The six-month term was up and it was the last day in the office, I thanked the therapist for her help and her time and told her that I hoped I wasn't a hard case?
-She laughed it off as she is trained to do and assured me that I shouldn't worry.
+She laughed it off as she was trained to do and assured me that I shouldn't worry.
 I didn't, like her, I was just being nice.
-I needed to relax after the session so rather than take the usual route I decided to go up Pi'ikoi to the freeway.
-The traffic wasn't too bothersome and I got to the on-ramp that merged into the Punahou off-ramp.
-Maneuvering from an on-ramp to an off-ramp in order to get to the freeway is really tricky if you don't have the driving dexterity and patience.
-I was right at the merge with my left turn signal on when I looked in the rear view mirror and notice a black SUV who was literally on my bumper.
-Normally, I'm courteous and I move up a bit to give someone space but this person was really aggressive.
+I needed to relax after the session, so rather than take the usual route, I decided to go up Pi'ikoi to the freeway.
+The traffic wasn't too bothersome, and I got to the on-ramp that merged into the Punahou off-ramp.
+Maneuvering from an on-ramp to an off-ramp to get to the freeway is tricky if you don't have the driving dexterity and patience.
+I was right at the merge with my left turn signal on when I looked in the rearview mirror and noticed a black SUV on my bumper.
+Usually, I'm courteous and move up a bit to give someone space, but this person was aggressive.
 He suddenly made an illegal move and jumped the medium to get around me.
 He nearly took out a mini and a motorcycle rider.
-Horns began beeping at him as he sped up and began to ride bumpers from the back.
-The second he got some room he took it and sped off towards the Punahou overpass.
+Horns began beeping at him as he sped up and started to ride bumpers from the back.
+The second he got some room, he took it and sped off towards the Punahou overpass.
 I only had a second to realize that this was the Cadillac SUV from last year, the one that ran Herman off the road.
-Before I could even get mad and chase that jerk down, a beautifully colored rainbow appeared between the overpass and Kapiolani hospital.
-The sun must have been shinning at the correct angle because the rainbow was so rich and so vivid.
+Before I could even get mad and chase that jerk down, a beautifully colored rainbow appeared between the overpass and Kapiolani Hospital.
+The sun must have shone at the correct angle because the rainbow was so rich and vivid.
 What was also apparent was the fine misty rain through which the sunlight was able to cast the otherworldly rainbow.
-Up ahead I could just make out the fine misty rain covering the Cadillac SUV as it ignored the speed limit and began to weave in and out of traffic.
-The fine misty rain stayed with the vehicle until it passed the U.H. cut off.
-Suddenly, the SUV banks a sharp right and goes soaring over the rail and lands upside down in the middle of Varsity Place Lane.
-The driver is killed instantly.
-It all happened within seconds.
-I panicked and took the South King Street cut off and parked at the Humane Society.
-I ran behind the facility and climbed down the steep hill until I got to the bottom and crossed through Kalo Place Mini-Park.
-The Cadillac landed on its roof, no one was hurt but there were small licks of flame coming from the gas tank but it didn't get out of control.
-The fine misty rain was still there, falling gently on the wrecked vehicle.
-Once the authorities arrived, the fine misty rain simply disappeared.
-It was 2:44 in the afternoon.
+Up ahead, I could just make out the fine misty rain covering the Cadillac SUV as it ignored the speed limit and began to weave in and out of traffic.
+The fine, misty rain stayed with the vehicle until it passed the U.H. cut-off.

 No comments: